Arun-Bakirathan/Cable-billing-application-/readme.md

 **How to Run**

-/nDownload the source code and extract the zip file.
+1. Download the source code and extract the zip file.
-/nDownload or set up any local web server that runs PHP script.
+2. Download or set up any local web server that runs PHP script.
-Open the web-server database and create a new database name it sfps_db.
+3. Open the web-server database and create a new database name it sfps_db.
-Import the SQL file located in the database folder of the source code.
+4. Import the SQL file located in the database folder of the source code.
-Copy and paste the source code to the location where your local web server accessing your local projects.
+5. Copy and paste the source code to the location where your local web server accessing your local projects.
 Example for XAMPP('C:\xampp\htdocs')
-Open a web browser and browse the project.
+6. Open a web browser and browse the project.
 E.g [http://localhost/school-fees-payment-system]

 Admin Default Access